dustinpfister/blog_posts/_posts/js-javascript-getter.md

 layout: post
 categories: js
 id: 718
-updated: 2021-09-14 10:35:06
+updated: 2021-09-14 10:37:09
-version: 1.10
+version: 1.11
 ---

 In [vuejs](/2019/05/05/vuejs-getting-started/) it is possible to create [reactive objects](https://vuejs.org/v2/guide/reactivity.html), by default this is the case with the [data object of a vuejs instance](/2019/05/18/vuejs-data/).
 When I make a change to a property of the data object that will trigger an update to the view that uses that data object.
 So then there is this binding between state and view where a change to the state object of a system will automatically update a view that renders that state.

-However it might be a good idea to dive deep down into how this works, and the key behind it is the [Object.definePropery](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) method and the use of javaScript [getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) and [setters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set).
+However this is not so much a post on vuejs but core javaScript itself, with that said it might be a good idea to dive deep down into how reactive objects work when making a framework like that of vuejs.
+The key javaScript feature behind reactive objects in vuejs is the [Object.definePropery](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) method and the use of javaScript [getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) and [setters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set).

 In ECMA-262 R5 spec javaScript forward getters and setters where introduced as a way to have control over how properties are actually rendered to a result each time the property is accessed, or set by way of some kind of assignment.
 One why of thinking about it is that they can be thought of as event handlers of sorts where each time a property of a object is accessed the getter function is called, and the value that is returned by the getter is what will be used for the value of that property.
 In addition setters can be used as a way to define some additional logic that will fire each time the value of a property is set with an assignment operator.